 Welcome!

-Before entering academia, I spent more than a decade in the IT industry as a Software Engineer, Tech Lead, and Project Manager at Accenture, JLL, and Grab in Singapore.
-Completing an Executive MBA sparked my interest in economics and ultimately led me to pursue doctoral degree.
+My research spans labor, applied micro, behavioral, and urban economics, with a strong focus on causal inference.
+Before academia, I spent over a decade in the IT industry as a Software Engineer, Tech Lead, and Project Manager at firms including Accenture, JLL, and Grab in Singapore.
+An Executive MBA sparked my interest in economics and ultimately led me to pursue a doctoral degree.

-My technical background in software engineering, and workflow design strongly informs my research.
-It enables me to build reproducible data pipelines, conduct empirical analyses, and develop computational and LLM-based agent models for economic behavior and policy evaluation.
+My technical background in software engineering and workflow design strongly informs my research.
+It enables me to build robust and reproducible data pipelines, conduct large-scale empirical analysis, and develop computational and LLM-based agent models for studying economic behavior and policy evaluation.